microsoft/FluidFramework/examples/data-objects/todo/README.md

 ### [TodoItem](./src/TodoItem/index.tsx)

 A Todo Item is a singular todo entry.
-Because each Todo Item is its own data object each Todo Item can be independently opened.
+Because each Todo Item is its own Fluid object each Todo Item can be independently opened.

-Todo Items can contain one inner data object.
+Todo Items can contain one inner Fluid object.
 These can currently be another Todo Item or a Clicker.

-## Other Data Objects
+## Other Fluid Objects

-There are two other data objects that live in the todo repo but are there to extend functionality of `TodoItem`
+There are two other Fluid objects that live in the todo repo but are there to extend functionality of `TodoItem`

 ### [TextBox](./src/TextBox/index.tsx)

 A Collaborative TextArea based off the React CollaborativeTextArea.
-This should be replaced by just pulling in the `@fluid-example/collaborative-textarea` data objects.
+This should be replaced by just pulling in the `@fluid-example/collaborative-textarea` Fluid objects.

 ### [TextList](./src/TextList/index.tsx)